mikebway/mafia/README.md

 * Not having to remember and type out your MFA device serial number.

-* Displaying the obataind session credentials in copy-and paste ready forms for both:
+* Displaying the obatained session credentials in copy-and paste ready forms for both:

   * Setting environment variables